 SGGP

-According to Hindustan Times, Chief Minister of Kerala (India) Pinarayi Vijayan has just announced that 36 samples collected from bats in Kerala state have tested negative for Nipah virus.
-This is the area where the dangerous Nipah virus has broken out for more than a week.
+According to the Hindustan Times, Kerala Chief Minister Pinarayi Vijayan announced that 36 samples collected from bats in Kerala have tested negative for the Nipah virus.
+This is the area where the dangerous Nipah virus has been outbreaks for over a week.

-Kerala has so far reported six cases of Nipah virus, including two deaths and four active cases.
-Kerala has had no new cases in the past 24 hours, with dozens of samples from people with high-risk symptoms returning negative.
-These results suggest that the threat of the virus has diminished.
-However, Kerala officials remain vigilant against the outbreak.
+To date, Kerala has reported six cases of Nipah virus infection, including two deaths and four cases currently under treatment.
+In the past 24 hours, Kerala has reported no new cases, with dozens of tests from high-risk individuals showing negative results.
+These results suggest the threat of the virus has diminished.
+However, Kerala state authorities remain vigilant against a potential outbreak of this virus strain.

-According to Kerala's health minister, Veena George, nine states (including Kerala) are at high risk of Nipah virus infection.
+According to the head of health in Kerala, Veena George, nine states (including Kerala) are currently at high risk of Nipah virus infection.
 Six cases of Nipah virus infection in Kerala have been identified as the Indian genotype, or genotype I, similar to the strain found in Bangladesh.
 There are two strains of Nipah virus, one from Malaysia and one from Bangladesh.

-To date, there is no vaccine or treatment for Nipah virus infection.
-The disease has a mortality rate of up to 70%.
-Scientists at the National Institute of Virology in India first identified Nipah virus in bats in Maharashtra state.
-This virus is commonly found in bats and rats and is listed by the World Health Organization (WHO) as one of the most dangerous viruses in the world.
+To date, there is no vaccine or cure for Nipah virus infection.
+The disease has a mortality rate of approximately 70%.
+Scientists at the National Institute of Virology in India first identified the Nipah virus in bats in Maharashtra state.
+This virus is commonly found in bats and rats and is listed by the World Health Organization (WHO) as one of the world's most dangerous viruses.

-India has previously recorded four Nipah virus outbreaks in 2018 and 2019 in Kerala, and in 2001 and 2007 in West Bengal.
-Nipah virus also broke out in 1998 in Malaysia and Singapore, killing over 100 people and infecting nearly 300.
-Since then, Nipah virus has spread, with a mortality rate ranging from 72% to 86%.
+Previously, India recorded four outbreaks of Nipah virus in 2018 and 2019 in Kerala, and in 2001 and 2007 in West Bengal.
+Nipah virus also broke out in 1998 in Malaysia and Singapore, claiming the lives of over 100 people and infecting nearly 300.
+Since then, Nipah virus has spread, with mortality rates ranging from 72% to 86%.
 WHO data shows that between 1998 and 2015, over 600 cases of Nipah virus infection in humans were recorded.
-Kerala is among the places with the highest risk of bat-borne virus outbreaks like Nipah globally.
+Kerala is among the places with the highest risk of outbreaks of bat-borne viruses like Nipah globally.

-The recent increase in Nipah virus infections has raised concerns among WHO about the outbreak of a pandemic similar to Covid-19.
-WHO has listed Nipah virus as one of 16 pathogens that need priority research and development, due to its potential to cause epidemics, along with viruses such as Marburg and Ebola, Crimean-Congo hemorrhagic fever, Lassa fever, etc.
+The recent surge in Nipah virus infections has led the WHO to fear a potential pandemic similar to Covid-19.
+The WHO has listed Nipah virus among 16 priority pathogens for research and development, due to its potential to cause epidemics, alongside viruses such as Marburg and Ebola viruses, Crimean-Congo hemorrhagic fever, and Lassa fever.

-According to scientists, the important thing is not the Nipah virus, or any other pathogenic virus, but the human ability to prevent and cope.
+According to scientists, the important thing is not the Nipah virus, or any other disease-causing virus, but rather people's ability to prevent and respond to it.
 The best way to prevent Nipah virus infection is to minimize direct contact with potentially infected animals, wash fruits and vegetables, and peel fruits before eating.
-The US Centers for Disease Control and Prevention (CDC) recommends that people living in areas where the disease is occurring regularly wash their hands with soap and water, and avoid contact with the body fluids or blood of infected people.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that people living in areas experiencing outbreaks wash their hands frequently with soap and water and avoid contact with bodily fluids or blood from infected individuals.

-According to the CDC, Nipah virus can be transmitted directly to humans through contact with bodily fluids of infected bats and pigs.
-Other cases of transmission have been recorded from humans.
-Symptoms of Nipah virus infection include fever, headache, drowsiness, disorientation, mental confusion and coma, which can lead to death.
+According to the CDC, the Nipah virus can be transmitted directly to humans through contact with the bodily fluids of infected bats and pigs.
+Several other cases of transmission have been reported involving human-to-human spread.
+Symptoms of Nipah virus infection include fever, headache, drowsiness, disorientation, mental confusion, and coma, which can be fatal.

 Source